flutter/flutter-intellij/README.md

 - for more general Flutter issues, you should prefer to use the Flutter [issue tracker](https://github.com/flutter/flutter/issues)
-- for more Dart IntelliJ releated issues, you can use JetBrains' [YouTrack tracker](https://youtrack.jetbrains.com/issues?q=%23Dart%20%23Unresolved%20)
+- for more Dart IntelliJ related issues, you can use JetBrains' [YouTrack tracker](https://youtrack.jetbrains.com/issues?q=%23Dart%20%23Unresolved%20)

 ## Known issues